demic-dev/website/content/now.md

 > This is a `/now` page, inspired by [Derek Sivers](https://sive.rs/nowff).

 I am currently in my third year of Computer Science Bachelor, at University of Milan.
-This means that I will be an undergraduate soon.
-Less than a year.
+This means that in less than a year I will be a Bachelor Graduate.
+Can't wait!

 ## Projects I am involved in